 NEED TO KNOW

-- Channel Seven has unveiled the first trailer for new home renovation series My Reno Rules.
+- Channel Seven has unveiled a new home renovation series My Reno Rules.

 - Neale Whitaker, Simon Cohen, and Julia Green have signed on as judges.
 Meanwhile, Dr Chris Brown will host and billionaire Adrian Portelli will make special guest appearances.

 It’s been dubbed “the biggest giveaway in Australian television history”, and now we finally have our first look at your next favourite home renovation reality show, ‘My Reno Rules’.
-Announced in late 2025, ‘My Reno Rules’ will follow four teams of two, as they renovate two side-by-side houses.
+Announced in late 2025, ‘My Reno Rules’ follows four teams of two, as they renovate two side-by-side houses.

-The Channel Seven series will be hosted by Dr Chris Brown, and feature judges Neale Whitaker, Julia Green and Simon Cohen.
-However, the show’s spicy hook comes from The Block‘s former serial bidder, Adrian Portelli, who is giving away the two homes at the end of the series.
+The Channel Seven series is hosted by Dr Chris Brown, and features judges Neale Whitaker, Julia Green and Simon Cohen.
+However, the show’s hook comes from The Block‘s former serial bidder, Adrian Portelli, who is giving away the two homes at the end of the series.

 “We’re not going to auction them away,” billionaire backer Portelli says in the series’ first promo.
 “We’re actually going to give them away to two Australian families.”